fbacchella/fiorun/README.md

    * fs_type (mandatory): the file system type to mount
    * options: the options to use for the mount

+* do_umount

+  Try to unmount a file system, don't fail if it's not mounted.
+Any one of the three arguments needs to be provided

+   * mount_point : where the filesystem is mounted
+   * part: the partition's block device
+   * blockdevice: a block device to remove all partitions from

 * do_mount_xfs

   Mount a xfs file system